 Secure coding relies on standards, or a set of uniform guidelines that software developers can apply to their code to provide safeguards against security vulnerabilities.
 The secure coding standards are set by the project or organization rather than going by what the programmer is familiar with in terms of information security issues.

 Why is Secure Coding Necessary for Organizations?

 By having one unified set of guidelines that project managers and other key decision-makers can refer to for projects, organization policy, and other parameters for information security this makes it easier to define security protocols.
-Moreover, an entire community of web coders, project managers, security researchers, and other thought leaders contribute to secure coding guidelines to provide their unique perspectives instead of simply relying on what one team of programmers is knowledgeable in.
+Moreover, an entire community of web coders, project managers, security researchers and other thought leaders contribute to secure coding standards to provide their unique perspectives instead of simply relying on what one team of programmers is knowledgeable in.

-OWASP and its Role in Software Security
+What is OWASP and its Role in Software Security?

 All of the information on OWASP is free and available to the public, and the organization also has several chapters and conferences that discuss application security and the threats that programmers must constantly work around.
 OWASP has helped shaped information and application security policy for governments around the world and continues to be a trusted resource for secure coding standards whether organizations need to set guidelines for projects or individuals would like to learn best practices in their own coding projects.

 Global Learning Systems has been recognized by OWASP as a Top 10 instructor for our role-based secure coding training that relates to the latest computer threats.
 Given that OWASP’s knowledge base is a vast ocean of information that can make it difficult to isolate which areas to focus on, our online course identified the areas that every software and web developer should be trained in to best mitigate organization-wide security threats.

 By investing in proper OWASP-recognized computer security threat training, you can be assured that your staff will have detailed instruction in looking for the cracks that need to be sealed in any given network’s or project’s security.